ShriHanPande/Portfolio/README.md

 # Portfolio
-This repository is my portfolio of projects in AI
+This repository is my portfolio of all my projects (the python notebook files) for AI